mkdocs/mkdocs/docs/user-guide/custom-themes.md

     As MkDocs uses [Jinja] as its template engine, you have access to all the power of Jinja, including [template inheritance].
-You may notice that the themes included with MkDocs make extensive use of template inheritance anf blocks, allowing users to easily override small bits and pieces of the templates from the [theme_dir].
-Therefore, the builtin themes are implemented in a `base.html` file, which `main.html` extends.
+You may notice that the themes included with MkDocs make extensive use of template inheritance and blocks, allowing users to easily override small bits and pieces of the templates from the [theme_dir].
+Therefore, the built-in themes are implemented in a `base.html` file, which `main.html` extends.
 Although not required, third party template authors are encouraged to follow a similar pattern and may want to define the same [blocks] as are used in the built-in